MatrixManAtYrService/precommit-psycopg-bug/README.md

 This repo exists to report a bug, it doesn't do anything else.

-First become convinced that as-is, there is no error:
+As-is, there is no error:

 ```
 % nix develop